Who Were the Parents of Philander McCarter?

 The red dot shows the approximate location of Arthur and Cornelia McCarter's home in Manhattanville under the watch of Ft.
 Laight.

 The James McCarter household in 1810 was located in the 4th ward, and had just two men over the age of 45, and one boy in the 10-15 bracket.
-Philander was just 8, but the census taker could have made an error when checking the columns, or may have obtained the information from a neighbor who didn't know his exact age.
+Philander would have been just 8, but the census taker could have made an error when checking the columns.
+It's also possible that James' child was in the orphanage because he was taken to court by the Almshouse commissioners for payment the following year.

 Around 1807 James McCarter had moved his grocery store to 52 Chatham and then six years later to 16 Chatham opposite the County Jail and Arsenal.
 Since the mid-1700s, Chatham Square had served as the city's horse market, but in 1805 the Common Council permitted the sheriff to hold auctions there.
 Others soon obtained permits and the square became active with auctions featuring new and used household goods such as crockery, baskets, and furniture.
 The city's merchants and storekeepers formed societies for preventing sales by auction, and by March 1820 all Chatham Square auction permits were revoked.
 But the action came too late for James whose business apparently suffered.